domschrei/mallob/docs/execute.md

 ## Solve multiple instances in an orchestrated manner

-If you want to solve a fixed set of $n$ formulae or wish to evaluate Mallob's scheduling behavior with simulated jobs, follow these steps:
+If you want to solve a fixed set of $n$ jobs or wish to evaluate Mallob's scheduling behavior with simulated jobs, follow these steps:

-* Write the set of formulae into a text file `$INSTANCE_FILE` (one line per path).
+* Write the set of jobs into a text file `$INSTANCE_FILE` (one line per path).
 * Configure the base properties of a job with a JSON file `$JOB_TEMPLATE`.
 For a plain job with default properties you can use `templates/job-template.json`.
 * Configure the behavior of each job-introducing process ("client") with a JSON file `$CLIENT_TEMPLATE`.
 You can find the simplest possible configuration in `templates/client-template.json` and a more complex randomized configuration in `templates/client-template-random.json`.
 Both files contain all necessary documentation to adjust them as desired.